 EXAMPLE: Patient hospitalized and mechanically ventilated in the MICU for 14 days develops worsening oxygenation following a 7-day period of stability on the ventilator.
-VAC criteria are met on hospital day 15 (stable ventilator settings on days 12 and 13, period of worsening oxygenation on hospital days 14 and 15).
-The date of event is hospital day 14.
-The white blood cell count is noted to be 15,500 cells/mm on hospital day 14.
-Meropenem and vancomycin are started on hospital day 15, administered through the patient's right-sided central line (inserted on ICU admission).
-The antibiotics continue to be administered on hospital day 18, meeting IVAC criteria.
-Endotracheal aspirate specimens collected on hospital days 15 and 16 grow $\ge 10^5$ CFU/ml Klebsiella oxytoca.
-A blood culture collected on hospital day 15 is positive for K. oxytoca.
+VAC criteria are met on hospital day 15 (stable ventilator settings on days 12 and 13, increased ventilator settings on days 14 and 15).
+The onset date is day 14.
+The white blood cell count is noted to be 15,500 cells/mm3 on day 14.
+Meropenem and vancomycin are begun on day 15, administered through the patient's right-sided central line (inserted on ICU admission).
+The antibiotics continue to be administered on day 18, meeting IVAC criteria.
+Endotracheal aspirate specimens collected on days 15 and 16 grow $\geq 10^5$ CFU/ml Klebsiella oxytoca.
+A blood culture collected on day 15 is positive for K. oxytoca.
 This patient should be reported as having a PVAP with a secondary BSI due to K. oxytoca.

 EXAMPLE: Patient hospitalized and mechanically ventilated in the MICU for 14 days develops worsening oxygenation following a 7-day period of stability on the ventilator.
-VAC criteria are met on hospital day 15 (stable ventilator settings on days 12 and 13, period of worsening oxygenation on hospital days 14 and 15).
-The date of event is hospital day 14.
-The white blood cell count is noted to be 15,500 cells/mm on hospital day 14.
-Meropenem and vancomycin are started on hospital day 15, administered through the patient's right-sided central line (inserted on ICU admission).
-The antibiotics continue to be administered on hospital day 18, meeting IVAC criteria.
-A thoracentesis is performed on hospital day 15 at the patient's bedside using aseptic technique.
+VAC criteria are met on hospital day 15 (stable ventilator settings on days 12 and 13, increased ventilator settings on days 14 and 15).
+The onset date is day 14.
+The white blood cell count is noted to be 15,500 cells/mm3 on day 14.
+Meropenem and vancomycin are begun on day 15, administered through the patient's right-sided central line (inserted on ICU admission).
+The antibiotics continue to be administered on day 18, meeting IVAC criteria.
+A thoracentesis is performed on day 15 at the patient's bedside using aseptic technique.
 Pleural fluid is sent for culture and grows Candida albicans.
-A blood culture collected on hospital day 16 is positive for C. albicans.
+A blood culture collected on day 16 is positive for C. albicans.
 This patient should be reported as having a PVAP with a secondary BSI due to C. albicans.

 EXAMPLE: Patient hospitalized and mechanically ventilated in the MICU for 14 days develops worsening oxygenation following a 7-day period of stability on the ventilator.
-VAC criteria are met on hospital day 15 (stable ventilator settings on days 12 and 13, period of worsening oxygenation on hospital days 14 and 15).
-The date of event is hospital day 14.
-The white blood cell count is noted to be 15,500 cells/mm on hospital day 14.
-Meropenem and vancomycin are started on hospital day 15, administered through the patient's right-sided central line (inserted on ICU admission).
-The antibiotics continue to be administered on hospital day 18, meeting IVAC criteria.
-An endotracheal aspirate collected on hospital day 15 is a good quality specimen, with $\geq$ 25 neutrophils and $\leq$ 10 squamous epithelial cells per low power field and grows Staphylococcus aureus (qualitative result).
-A blood culture collected on hospital day 24 is positive for S. aureus and for coagulase-negative staphylococci (CoNS).
+VAC criteria are met on hospital day 15 (stable ventilator settings on days 12 and 13, increased ventilator settings on days 14 and 15).
+The onset date is day 14.
+The white blood cell count is noted to be 15,500 cells/mm3 on day 14.
+Meropenem and vancomycin are begun on day 15, administered through the patient's right-sided central line (inserted on ICU admission).
+The antibiotics continue to be administered on day 18, meeting IVAC criteria.
+An endotracheal aspirate collected on day 15 is a good quality specimen, with \geq 25 neutrophils and \leq 10 squamous epithelial cells per low power field and grows Staphylococcus aureus (qualitative result).
+A blood culture collected on day 24 is positive for S. aureus and for coagulasenegative staphylococci (CoNS).
 This patient should be reported as having a PVAP, with S. aureus reported as the pathogen.
 A secondary BSI should also be reported for the PVAP, since the positive blood culture was collected within the 14-day period of the VAE, and an organism isolated from blood (S. aureus) matched an organism isolated from culture of the endotracheal aspirate.
-The CoNS also isolated from the blood culture on hospital day 24 is not reported as a pathogen for the PVAP because it is an excluded organism.
+The CoNS also isolated from the blood culture on day 24 is not reported as a pathogen for the PVAP because it is an excluded organism.